Official websites use .mil

 We all know Murphy’s Law so if you have any changes to your trip and it’s prior to your reservations being ticketed, just amend your authorization and make the necessary changes then sign it to route it back through for approval.
 If it’s already been ticketed or you’re mid-travel then you need to contact the TMC directly after you’ve obtained verbal or written approval from your AO.
 For more information, please visit the DTMO website.

 How do I cancel my authorization?

 If you need to cancel a trip that you cannot or did not take, be sure to cancel it correctly.
 If you never signed the authorization, simply delete the authorization by selecting the ellipses (3 dots) next to it and choose “Remove Authorization”.
 If it was signed or approved, then you need to select “Cancel Trip”.
 DO NOT GO INTO THE DOCUMENT AND TRY TO REMOVE ANY RESERVATIONS OR EXPENSES.
 If you were charged a TMC fee or have any other reimbursable expenses, then you would use the “with expenses” option and it will create a voucher for you to claim that specific expense.
 If you had no expenses, you would select “no expenses incurred” and sign the authorization so it will route to your AO.
 Your AO must apply the cancelled stamp before it’s actually cancelled.
 We’ve received calls because travelers are still getting emails for unsettled vouchers because the authorization wasn’t fully cancelled.
 Ultimately, if you have any questions on this process you need to contact your unit ODTA for assistance.
 You can also visit the DTMO website for a helpful guide.

 Why am I not allowed to buy my own plane ticket through expedia.com when going TAD?

-The JTR mandates that travelers make travel arrangements through an electronic travel system (DTS) when it is available or contact the TMC if it is not available.
+The JTR mandates that travelers make travel arrangements through an electronic travel system (DTS) when it is available or contact the Travel Management Company (TMC) if it is not available.
 Any DoD traveler who cannot reach the TMC must contact the AO or designee for assistance.
 (JTR 0102).
 Failure to follow this requirement can lead to limited or no airfare reimbursement.